-Dix is often climbed by itself, but in many cases is combined with the rest or parts of the Dix Range.
+Dix can be climbed by itself, but in many cases is combined with the rest or parts of the range.
 The Dix Range also includes Carson Peak (South Dix), Grace Peak (formally East Dix), Hough Peak, and Macomb Mountain.
-Dix is the tallest mountain in the Range and you will see why when you go out for this hike.
-It is High Peak #6 out of 46.
-If hiking all mountains in the Range, see our listing for the entire Dix Range or read our blog post about The Dix Range Traverse.
+If hiking all mountains in the Dix Range, see our listing for the entire Dix Range.

 There are multiple approaches to this mountain.
 These are the most popular when climbing Dix by itself.
 Dix is a very tough hike with steep terrain, exposed sections and very long distances.
 The views from Dix are some of the best in Northeast including views of the Green Mountains in Vermont.
 They say on a super clear day the White Mountains of New Hampshire can be seen off in the distance.
 Below are brief descriptions of the two marked trails to Dix Mountain.
 To visit the other peaks in the range, we highly recommend you pick up a guide book for more in depth detail or hire a local guide to assist you in your visit to the Dix Range.